 If you’re starting with a blank page, the first question you need to address is the ‘why’.
 Why do your people come to work every day?
 Why do they enjoy being there?
 Look at your top performers and ask yourself, why are they so successful?

 Go and ask your people and your managers these questions.
 You’ll be surprised how quickly common themes emerge.
-These themes are the basis of your employer brand.
+These themes are the basis of your employer branding strategies.
 Now you need to articulate this into a proposition.
 This will tell you who the type of people that you want to attract to the business are, what matters to them and how the business delivers on those needs for them.

 How Can You Improve Your Employer Brand?